antonincorinaldi/AbacusSummit_simulations/README.md

 ## Configuration (`config/abacus_hod.yaml`)

-The key parameters to adapt are in the `sim_params` section:
+The parameters to adapt are in the `sim_params` section:

 | Parameter       | Description                                         |
 |-----------------|-----------------------------------------------------|